-The stock option awards issued prior to the Company's IPO pursuant to the Equity Plan vest based either upon continued service ("Time-Vesting Options"), or upon attainment of specified levels of cash-on-cash return to the Company's pre-IPO investors as a multiple of invested capital ("MOIC") on their investments in the Company ("Performance-Vesting Options").
+The stock option awards issued prior to the Company's IPO pursuant to the Equity Plan had vesting schedules based either upon continued service ("Time-Vesting Options"), or upon attainment of specified levels of cash-on-cash return to the Company's pre-IPO investors as a multiple of invested capital ("MOIC") on their investments in the Company ("Performance-Vesting Options").
 On March 19, 2022, the compensation committee of the Company's Board of Directors approved a modification of outstanding Performance-Vesting Options to vest based solely on continued service rather than MOIC attainment.
-Under the modified vesting terms, the Performance-Vesting Options would vest quarterly starting March 31, 2022 and ending December 31, 2024.
+Under the modified vesting terms, the amended

+Performance-Vesting Options vest quarterly starting March 31, 2022 and ending December 31, 2024 based solely on continued service.